okleine/nCoAP/ncoap-simple-client/README.md

 This will cause a non-confirmable CoAP request sent to the resource.
 Afterwards the client awaits either a single response or 20 seconds to pass (whatever happens first).
 Then the application is shut down.

-**Note:** The parameter `--duration` has a default value of 60, i.e. the client shuts down at the latest after 60 seconds (and another small delay) if no other value was explicitly set.

 ### Example 2

 To start the observation of `coap://example.org:5683/obs` one can start the client using the following program parameters:

-`--host example.org --port 5683 --path /obs --observing --maxUpdates 5 --duration 60`
+`--host example.org --port 5683 --path /obs --observing --maxUpdates 5 --duration 90`

-This will cause a confirmable CoAP request with the observing option set to be sent to the resource and either await 5 update notifications or 60 seconds to pass (whatever happens first).
+This will cause a confirmable CoAP request with the observing option set to be sent to the resource and either await 5 update notifications or 90 seconds to pass (whatever happens first).
 If one of this shutdown criteria is satisfied, the application is shut down after another delay of 10 seconds.

 The 10 seconds are to (possibly) enable a graceful abortion of the running observation (depends on the update interval of the observed resource).

+**Note:** The parameter `--duration` has a default value of 60, i.e. the client shuts down at the latest after 60 seconds (and another 10 seconds as mentioned above) if no other value was explicitly set.